SESYNC-ci/BSOS-Jan-2015/00-starting-with-OpenRefine.md

 ## Numeric Faceting and Filtering

 * Select the drop-down arrow next to lifeExp and click "Numeric Facet."
+** Notice how it broke, You can create numeric facets as well, however you need to let Refine know that the column you're using is numeric.
+** Select drop-down from lifeExp, replace the expression that says 'value' with value.toNumber() and click OK.
-Notice how in the left-hand column you get a graphical representation of the distribution along with a two-ended slider.
+** Notice how in the left-hand column you get a graphical representation of the distribution along with a two-ended slider.
 You can use the slider to limit the rows shown to part of the distribution.
+* Now, for an exercise, repeat this for the gdpPerCal column
 * Now, select the drop-down arrow by gdpPerCap and click "Numeric Facet."
 Both filters are now applied and you can see the outliers, for example, which country/years have a low life expectancy but a high GDP per capita?

+# Text Splitting and manipulation
+* If data in a column needs to be split into multiple columns, and the strings in the cells are separated by a common separator (say a comma, or a space), you can use that separator to divide up the bits into their own columns.
+** One real-world use of this would be to split location data (ie, city -comma- state) into its parts
+* Continent -> Edit Columns -> split into several columns ** Choose by separator, remove the , and put in a space then click OK.
+* Now, Create a text facet for Continent 1

-## Scripts
+# Scripts

 * Refine saves every change, every edit you make to the dataset in a file you can save on your machine.
 * If you had 20 files to clean, and they all had the same type of errors, and all files had the same columns, you could save the script, open a new file to clean, paste in the script and run it.
 Voila, clean data.